softwaresaved/CW-ideas/CONTRIBUTING.md

 ---
 ```

+There is a `template.md` which contains the above - you can copy this to the new file name but remove the `draft: true` line from the metadata otherwise your addition will not be displayed.
 This should be filled in, so that it looks like this example:

 ```yaml
 ---